Before He Cheats: Music video

 The music video for "Before He Cheats" was directed by Roman White.
-In the beginning of the video Underwood is seen leaving a parking lot brandishing a Louisville Slugger, having just vandalized her husband/boyfriend's truck for cheating on her.
+In the beginning of the video, Underwood is seen leaving a parking lot brandishing a Louisville Slugger, having just vandalized her husband/boyfriend's truck for cheating on her.
 In other scenes, the "husband/boyfriend" (portrayed by actor Tabb Shoup) is seen kissing another woman.
 As the video progresses Underwood takes the stage to sing as various objects behind her, such as lamps, are seen exploding.
-At one point, a screen shot of the front seat of the truck is seen with Underwood's name carved in it, which she mentions during the chorus of the song.
-Eventually, she catches up with her cheating husband/boyfriend with the other woman.
+At one point, a shot of the front seat of the truck is seen with Underwood's name carved in it, which she mentions during the chorus of the song.
+Eventually, she catches her cheating husband/boyfriend with the other woman.
 After looking shocked for a second, she scoffs and drops the keys to his now-demolished truck into his drink.
-Towards the end Underwood struts down a street, singing along with the song, while different objects are shown flying across the air, glasses are seen shattering, and light bulbs explode, paying homage to Brian De Palma's Carrie.
+Towards the end, Underwood struts down a street, singing along with the song, while different objects are shown flying across the air, glasses are seen shattering, and light bulbs explode, paying homage to Brian De Palma's Carrie.
 At the very end of the music video, the truck is shown completely destroyed.

-The early scenes in the video featuring a crowd in a narrow street and Underwood in a parking garage, were filmed in and around Printer's Alley in downtown Nashville, Tennessee.
+The early scenes in the video featuring a crowd in a narrow street and Underwood in a parking garage were filmed in and around Printer's Alley in downtown Nashville, Tennessee.
 The final scene, featuring the exploding glass and light bulbs, was filmed on Fourth Avenue just north of Church Street in Nashville.